 The university has designed a workload calculator to compute the total workload hours for university staff based on various activities and responsibilities.
-This tool helps in managing and balancing workload of university staff by providing a detailed and structured way to calculate and monitor their various professional responsibilities, ensuring that no single task overwhelms an individual's schedule.
+This tool helps in managing and balancing the workload of university staff by providing a detailed and structured way to calculate and monitor their various professional responsibilities, ensuring that no single task individual's overwhelms an schedule.
 Please see below for a step-by-step breakdown of how it works.